PhysiCell-Tools/python-loader/man/TUTORIAL_python3_timestep.md

 ## Preparation

 To runs this tutorial,
-you can either work with the data that is currently in your output folder, or you can install the 2D unit test dataset into your PhysiCell output folder, by executing the following command sequence.
+you can either work the data that is currently in your output folder, or you can install the 2D unit test dataset into your PhysiCell output folder, by executing the following command sequence.